Home

 Charles and Sophie's great-granddaughter, JoAnn Bertelo, Michael W.'s daughter, believes Dorothy Greuter's husband, Michael Bertelo, also died around Christmas.

--------- Henry F. Greuter and Hilda Roth --------
+-------- 7. Henry F. Greuter (1884-1934) and Hilda Roth (1894-1969) --------

-Early on, Henry worked as a driver for a lumber yard.
-By 1920, he and Hilda were living at 49 Winans Avenue in Newark.
+Henry was a short man with a medium build.
+He had brown hair and brown eyes.
+Early on, He worked as a driver for a lumber yard.
+He and Hilda had two children, Henry F. Greuter, Jr. and Anne E. Greuter.
+By 1920, they were living at 49 Winans Avenue in Newark.
 Henry was working as a motorman for the Public Trolley Company.
-By 1930, they were living at 2243 Morris Avenue in Union.
-Henry was now employed as "depot master" for a "car house".
+By 1930, they were living at 2243 Morris Avenue in Union where Henry was now employed as "depot master" for a "car house".

 Hilda and James were living at 1281 Springfield Avenue in Irvington when, on July 15, 1969, Hilda died at the age of 75.
 She is buried at Hollywood Memorial Park with Henry.
-Although I have yet to determine the exact circumstances, James Whalen died 6 days later on July 21.
+Although I have yet to determine the exact circumstances, James Whalen died 6 days later, on July 21.
 I don't know where he is buried.

 Children of Henry and Hilda: